 You will have had extensive dealings with the IRS before it gets to the point they take punitive action against you

-As with any legal matters it really helps to get legal and procedural advice from a tax attorney or CPA to discuss your way forward.
-In most cases we won’t be able to stop you paying a sizeable proportion of that tax, but we will be able to stop punitive action.
+As with any legal matters, it really helps to get legal and procedural advice from a tax attorney or CPA to discuss your way forward.
+In most cases, we won’t be able to stop you from paying a sizeable proportion of that tax, but we will be able to stop punitive action.
 It is cheaper for the IRS to negotiate than to tax punitive action, which is why it makes sense to talk to us now.

-The IRS has a variety of options to forcibly take the tax debt from you including liens on property, seeing money from your bank account, and even forcing your employer to pay a monthly lump of cash from your pay check directly to the IRS.
+The IRS has a variety of options to forcibly take the tax debt from you including liens on property, seeing money from your bank account, and even forcing your employer to pay a monthly lump of cash from your paycheck directly to the IRS.
 Since late 2015 the IRS has been able to make tax debt collections through private agencies, which is a punitive action in its own right.
-The IRS state on their website, “Private firms are not authorized to take enforcement actions against taxpayers.
-Only IRS employees can take these actions, such as filing a notice of Federal Tax Lien or issuing a levy.”
+The IRS state on their website, “Private firms aren’t authorized to take enforcement actions against taxpayers.
+Only IRS employees can take these actions, like issuing a levy or filing a notice of Federal Tax Lien.”

 Is it a scam?

-There are a lot of scammers out there but the IRS explain in a leaflet, “The letter will include the same unique taxpayer authentication number that is on the letter sent to you from the IRS.
-As part of the authentication process the PCA employee will use the unique number for identity verification.”
+There are a lot of scammers out there but the IRS explains in a leaflet, “The letter will include the same unique taxpayer authentication number that’s on the letter sent to you from the IRS.
+The PCA employee will make use of the unique number for identity verification as part of the authentication process.”

 In a news release IRS Commissioner John Koskinen said, “Here’s a simple rule to keep in mind.
-You won’t get a call from a private collection firm unless you have unpaid tax debts going back several years and you’ve already heard from the IRS multiple times.
-The people included in the private collection program typically already know they have a tax issue.
-If you get a call from someone saying they’re from one of these groups and you’ve paid your taxes, that’s a sure sign of a scam.”
+You will not receive a call from a private collection firm unless you’ve got unpaid tax debts that goes back many years and you’ve already heard from the IRS multiple times.
+Typically, those included in the private collection program already know they’ve got tax issues.
+If you get a call from someone claiming they are from one of these groups & you have paid your taxes, that is a sure sign of a scam.”

 The private collection agency is hamstrung in what it can do.
 IRS agents can do far more by taking enforcement action against you.